btemplep/authzee/docs/sdks.md

 These are the methods for the Authzee class.
 For the `AuthzeeAsync` class, they should all be async.

 - `start() -> None`
-    - start up Authzee app
+    - Start up Authzee app.
     - Initialize runtime resources
+    - Needs to run before any methods or vars are accessed.
+    - Run the same method for compute and storage modules.
     - After this method is complete these public instance vars or getters must be available:
         - locality - Authzee [Module Locality](#module-locality) to tell the limit of where other Authzee instances can be created.
         - parallel_paging - if the instance of Authzee supports processing grant pages in parallel according to the compute and storage combination.